FRIENDS OF HERRING RUN PARKS

 Map of the Heritage Trail is HERE.

-The trail is self-guided and so allows you to go at your own pace and direction along the park’s paved path.
-Through the story map on your device, the trail offers glimpses of Indigenous people, African Americans, and people of European descent who have used the land and water over time.
+Through the story map on your device, the trail offers glimpses into the lives of the Indigenous, African American, and European people who have used the land and water over time.
 It also provides brief observations about some of the park’s natural features.

 How the Heritage Trail Came to Be